vtex/styleguide/react/components/Table/README.md

 The returned value for all lines selected is an object `allLinesSelected: true` otherwise the data of the rows are returned in the key `selectedRows` as an array.

+##### NOTE 1:

-Note: `onRowClick` actions are not happening when clicking the checkbox.
+`onRowClick` actions are not happening when clicking the checkbox.

+##### NOTE 2:

+There are two "select all" items.

+- The **upper checkbox** on the left side selects the currently visible items, in the example below, 5.
+- The **Select all** button on the right side, selects all items from the database (by concept, since you will probably only load the visible items).
+Since not all items might be loaded in the table, the callback will only return a flag telling your app to handle all items for the next database operation.

 ```js
 const itemsCopy = [